rancher/docs/content/rancher/v2.x/en/overview/installation-options/_index.md

 # More Kubernetes Options

-RKE also has many configuration options for customizing the Kubernetes cluster to suit your specific environment.
+In the Rancher installation instructions, we recommend using RKE (Rancher Kubernetes Engine) to set up a Kubernetes cluster before installing Rancher on the cluster.
+RKE has many configuration options for customizing the Kubernetes cluster to suit your specific environment.
 Please see the [RKE Documentation]({{<baseurl>}}/rke/latest/en/config-options/) for the full list of options and capabilities.